compellio/draft-avrilionis-satp-artefacts-registry/draft-avrilionis-satp-artefacts-registry.md

 This is a JSON list of digital signature algorithms supported by a registry.
 Each entry in the list should be either an Algorithm Name value registered in the IANA "JSON Web Signature and Encryption Algorithms" registry established by {{JWA}} or be a value that contains a Collision-Resistant Name.

-All implementations MUST support a common default of "ES256", which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.
+All implementations must support a common default of "ES256", which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

 ### JSON Canonicalisation
-TBD
+Registries must suport JSON Canonicalization [RFC8785].

 # Overview of API endpoints